ravilach/Kendrick-Labernetes/README.md

 ## 11. Sample Prometheus Queries

-You can use the following Prometheus queries to monitor Wiz Khalubernetes metrics exposed at `/actuator/prometheus`:
+You can use the following Prometheus queries to monitor Kendrick Labernetes metrics exposed at `/actuator/prometheus`:

 - **Total quotes created in MongoDB:**
   ```prometheus